GrzegorzPasterny/TrafficSimulator/README.md

 # TrafficSimulator

-**TrafficSimulator** is a hobby project designed to explore how much more effective AI-based traffic control can be—compared to traditional sequential systems—at managing a single intersection.
+**TrafficSimulator** is a hobby project designed to explore how much more effective AI-based traffic control can be compared to traditional sequential systems at managing a single intersection.

 ## Project Assumptions (Ubiquitous Language)

 - The geometry of an intersection is parameterized and fully configurable.
 - Each inbound lane can have a car generator assigned to it.
 - Multiple types of car generators are supported, producing cars at varying intensities over time.
+- A car starts from an inbound lane, passes through the traffic light and intersection core, and exits via an outbound lane.
 - A car stops at a red traffic light.
 - A car proceeds at a green traffic light.
 - Cars have inertia, causing them to accelerate and decelerate gradually.